Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Summary and Conclusion

 We sum up:

-\begin{itemize} \item The information-geometric optimization (IGO) framework derives from invariance principles and allows to build optimization algorithms from any family of distributions on any search space.
-In some instances (Gaussian distributions on $\R^d$ or Bernoulli distributions on $\{0,1\}^d$) it recovers versions of known algorithms (CMA-ES or PBIL); in other instances (restricted Boltzmann machine distributions) it produces new, hopefully efficient optimization algorithms.
+\begin{itemize} \item The information-geometric optimization (IGO) framework derives from invariance principles the uniquely defined IGO flow (Definition~\ref{def:IGOflow}), and allows, via discretization in time and space, to build optimization algorithms from any family of distributions on any search space.
+In some instances (Gaussian distributions on $\R^d$ or Bernoulli distributions on $\{0,1\}^d$) it recovers versions of known algorithms (PBIL, CMA-ES, cGA, NES); in other instances (restricted Boltzmann machine distributions) it produces new, hopefully efficient optimization algorithms.

-\item The use of a quantile-based, time-dependent transform of the objective function (Equation~\refeq{f-replacement}) provides a rigorous derivation of rank-based update rules currently used in optimization algorithms. \new{Theorem~\ref{thm:consistency} uniquely identifies the infinite-population limit of these update rules.}
+\item The use of a quantile-based, time-dependent transform of the objective function, Equation~\refeq{f-replacement}, provides a rigorous derivation of rank-based update rules, frequently used in current optimization algorithms.
+Theorem~\ref{thm:consistency} uniquely identifies the infinite-population limit of these update rules.

-\item The IGO flow is singled out by its equivalent description as an infinitesimal weighted maximal log-likelihood update (Theorem~\ref{thm:IGOML}).
-In a particular parametrization and with a step size of $1$, it recovers the cross-entropy method (Corollary~\ref{cor:CEMIGO}).
+\item The IGO flow is singled out by its equivalent description as an infinitesimal weighted maximum log-likelihood update (Theorem~\ref{thm:IGOML}).
+In a particular parametrization and with a step size of $1$, IGO recovers the cross-entropy method (Corollary~\ref{cor:CEMIGO}).
+This reveals a connection between CEM and the natural gradient, and allows to define a new, fully parametrization-invariant smoothed maximum likelihood update, the IGO-ML.

-\item Theoretical arguments suggest that the IGO flow minimizes the change of diversity in the course of optimization.
-In particular, starting with high diversity and using multimodal distributions may allow simultaneous exploration of multiple optima of the objective function.
+\item Theoretical arguments suggest that the IGO flow minimizes the change of diversity in the course of optimization. \new{As diversity usually decreases in the course of optimization, IGO algorithms tend to exhibit minimal diversity loss for the observed improvement.} In particular, starting with high diversity and using multimodal distributions may allow simultaneous exploration of multiple optima of the objective function.
 Preliminary experiments with restricted Boltzmann machines confirm this effect in a simple situation.

 \end{itemize}